What Is An Emollient Milady

 • Improved skin barrier function: This protects against environmental stressors, reducing irritation and inflammation.

-• Reduced trans-epidermal water loss (TEWL): This maintains skin hydration and prevents dryness.
+• Reduced trans-epidermal water loss (TEWL): This maintains skin hydration and prevents dryness And that's really what it comes down to..

 • Enhanced skin smoothness and flexibility: This improves skin texture and reduces the appearance of fine lines and wrinkles.